 Every website is different, which makes it impossible to give one answer.
-This being the case, website designers use different methods to determine the cost for web design.
-We will describe some of the most common methods for web site pricing below.
+This being the case, website designers use different methods to determine the cost of web design.
+We will describe some of the most common methods for website pricing below.
 This should give you a good idea of how much your website will cost.

 - Hourly Rate

 A very common way for web designers to charge is by the hour.
 Depending on the experience, location, and many other factors, the hourly rate can be anywhere from $8.00 (outsourced overseas) to $500.00 per hour (For a high-level consultant)!

 This is a huge difference but I have seen both and just about everything in between.
 The important thing is to make sure the web developer is worth the rate they charge.
 Always check with the designer’s past clients and remember – you really do “get what you pay for”.

 Many web design firms will give you a set price to complete your project.
 Make sure you have a thorough and complete requirements list before you begin the project.
 A good design firm will break out each section with a list of features, specifications, and assumptions for each section of your website.
 If you have a complex project, you should create a scope of work document.

 Make sure you get it in writing so you both have clear expectations.

 Many web designers offer pre-made packages that are less expensive than a complete custom design website.
 The drawback with packages is that they are probably going to try and fit your business into a pre-made website that might not have all the bells and whistles a custom site has.
 Most designers will have a flat package rate then allow you to request customization at an additional charge.

 Website Per Page Pricing

 Some web designers charge a flat rate per page, this can be as low as $50 although most designers in the USA will charge $100 – $200 per page.
 This pricing is usually for basic static brochure websites that do not require a lot of custom features.